BoBkiNN/mc-server-installer/README.md

 Above example is used in pair with `github` provider to rename `ProtocolLib.jar` to `ProtocolLib-<version>.jar`

-Each action has an optional `if` field which can contain python expression (dont misconcept with template expressions) that returns boolean value.
+Each action has an optional `if` field which can contain python expression (don't confuse with template expressions) that returns boolean value.
 When it specified, action will be run only if check if passed.
 For example, this action will log `Hello world!` if there are only single file downloaded:
 ```json5
 {
     type: "dummy",